 Inference After Testing

-MOSIL SAM-9140, This specialty grease can be considered as safe and radiation-resistant lubricant for the applications in the new generation accelerators and target systems.
+MOSIL SAM-9140, This specialty grease can be considered a safe and radiation-resistant lubricant for applications in the new generation accelerators and target systems.